OUR VIEW: Fox fight continues - BC Local News

 For instance, there was a new line of Adidas runners and T-shirts released this past spring.
 There might soon be a Canadian $5 bill emblazoned with his image.

 But, the most meaningful way remains the Terry Fox Run.
-That annual event, even during COVID, happens Sunday.
+Normally there is one run in Aldergrove, another in Langley City, and one in Walnut Grove.

+The annual events, even during COVID, happens Sunday – just not in the same way.
+Not together.
+It doesn’t stop us from participating in our own way, in our own bubble.

 SIGNING UP HERE: TERRY.